AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture/README.md

 - FTP would be great, but a lot of work
 - AzCopy use of customer uploading files

-Service Principle
+### Security
+- Try to use MSI for everything!
-- Create
+- Create service principle only if needed
-- Key Vault? for ARM passwords, we would need to deploy this first (or at least have the secrets placed in it)
+- Databricks could use Scopes for secrets
+- Could use KeyVault for secrets (if so then access using MSI)